paytons3/Fung/README.md

 ## **Section II: Brainstorming & Research**

-When first given the premise of the project, John found this paper on a similar student allocation problem.
-We used ideas and pseudocode from the paper to inspire our brainstorming process.
-Below is a screenshot from the paper of the general outline we started with:
+When first given the premise of the project, John found a paper on a similar student allocation problem.
+We used ideas and pseudocode from the paper to inspire our brainstorming process. ([This](https://www.cs.cmu.edu/~dabraham/papers/aim04.pdf) is the link to the paper referenced.)

 Some first notes we made on this pseudocode versus what we were doing were:
 * We don't have lecturer preferences so will have to randomize choice of which teams get placement if there are ties.